ourworldventures/info_ourworld/src/ventures/threefold_cloud.md

   - A web framework which allows you to efficiently publish any website at high quality.
   - A wiki framework, chat support system & YouTube alternative.
   - An ecommerce platform based on Bitcoin Lightning.

-## Business Model and Status

-- **Business Model:** Upsells open-source technology with a recurring revenue model, including OEM and channel deals.
-It also involves deploying solutions on top of the grid and selling them in USD, ETH, and BTC, with the aim to acquire as many TFT tokens as possible.
-- **Market and Differentiators:** Targets the over $500 billion market for autonomous, edge, and sovereign infrastructure.
-Differentiates itself with a software-only approach, no CAPEX, and a 100% automated stack.
-- **Progress and Status:** With its technology rolled out on a large scale, ThreeFold Cloud is now strengthening its executive team and commercially launching its solutions.
-It operates in 60 countries with its Generation 3 product, and an active community supports its expansion.
-- **Status**: Active

 ## More Info: